Raigyo/mean-stack-whisky/README.md

 `npm i mongoose`

+- [multer](https://www.npmjs.com/package/multer): Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.

+`npm i multer`

 ### APP

 - [Angular CLI](https://angular.io/cli): The Angular CLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular applications directly from a command shell.